MrBlueHere/SServer/README.md

 already created threads) to make serving multiple clients faster.

 ### Polymorphism
-Polymorphism is used in class `CLogger`. `CLogger` is an abstract class with 2 derived classes `CConsoleLogger` and `CFileLogger` which implement logging to console and file respectively. `CServer` class instantiates an appropriate logger class in `Startup` based on the configuration and then uses method `Log` to log messages irrespective of the instantiated logger.

 Polymorphism used in class `CFile`. `CFile` is an abstract class with derived classes `CStaticFile` `CDirectory`, `CExecutableScript` and `CError`.
 `CFile` contains a pure virtual function `SendResponse` to send response to a given socket.
 When a file type is determined, appropriate class derived from `CFile` is instantiated and when sending response, method `SendResponse` is called irrespective of the file type.

+Polymorphism is used in class `CLogger`. `CLogger` is an abstract class with 2 derived classes `CConsoleLogger` and `CFileLogger` which implement logging to console and file respectively. `CServer` class instantiates an appropriate logger class in `Startup` based on the configuration.
+Logging methods are then used to log messages irrespective of the instantiated logger.
+There are 3 methods for logging `Info`, `Warn` and `Error`.
+All of them are pure virtual methods and they are implemented in the derived logger classes.